rescript-lang/bucklescript.github.io/docs/why-bucklescript-matters-for-javascript-platform.md

 The above picture compares OCaml compilation-times with other languages:
 S for Scala, K for Koltin, TS for TypeScript.

-Bucklescript reuses most of the OCaml compiler (parsing/type checking and pattern match compilation), its type checker [was well engineered](http://okmij.org/ftp/ML/generalization.html) and written in an imperative style to make it fast.
+BuckleScript reuses most of the OCaml compiler (parsing/type checking and pattern match compilation), its type checker [was well engineered](http://okmij.org/ftp/ML/generalization.html) and written in an imperative style to make it fast.